 Dr. Axe’s primary experience with Candida seems to be as an effective yeast overgrowth treatment for his mother, which is fantastic, but not enough to up the science grade.
 This comprehensive Candidiasis page on the University of Maryland Medical School website doesn’t even mention oregano as a natural treatment for Candida.
 Tea tree oil, probiotics, garlic and others are all mentioned.
 Not to say that oil of oregano doesn’t kill Candida, it might, just suggesting you tread with caution as oregano can also kill “friendly” bacteria as well, and it’s the friendly bacteria that are there to keep Candida in check in the first place.

-many mold docs believe very small doses of agents like activated charcoal, chlorella, s. boulardii, and bentonite clay, which all bind to mycotoxins, are a better bet for candida than are ant microbial agents.
+many mold docs believe very small doses of agents like activated charcoal (View on Amazon), chlorella (View on Amazon), s. boulardii, and bentonite clay (View on Amazon), which all bind to mycotoxins, are a better bet for candida than are ant microbial agents.

 As always, check with your health care provider before starting or stopping any supplement regimen.

 A big part of treating a Candida overgrowth will be to avoid sugar like the plague, especially at first.